matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 This forces teams into performative work, looking busy to satisfy the metrics.
 It creates immense, unreasonable pressure to prioritise the visible and measurable over the important and sustainable.
 Teams stop doing the invisible, preventative work (like refactoring or documentation) because it doesn't "count", thus accumulating more systemic burden and technical debt.

-#### "JIRA-First"
+#### "JIRA-first"

 This is the anti-pattern of treating JIRA (or any work-tracking system) as a ticket-pushing workflow.
 The focus becomes moving cards through states rather than improving flow.
 This incentivises starting work ("In Progress") over finishing it (WIP limits and flow efficiency).
 JIRA becomes a status reporting tool, not a system for managing value.
 The result is bloated [inventory](#inventory) and chronic WIP that never seems to get to "Done".

-#### Misusing Story Points
+#### Misusing story points

 This is perhaps the most insidious anti-pattern, because it presents itself as a predictability tool while actively producing uneven batches.
 In theory, story points were intended as an internal estimation shorthand for teams.
 In practice, velocity is quickly weaponised into a delivery target.
 This creates a push-system where teams play sprint-Tetris, packing work to hit a number rather than maintaining flow.
 The result is uneven batches, rushed work, and [defects](#defects) created simply to get "committed" points accepted.

-Ron Jeffries, one of the early advocates of story points in **Extreme Programming**, has even said: _"if I did invent story points, I'm probably a little sorry now"_, in response to how commonly they are misused.
-The **Lean** alternative is to stop treating estimation as forecasting, and instead focus relentlessly on making batch sizes small, stable, and consistent.
+Ron Jeffries, one of the early advocates of story points in **Extreme Programming**, has even said: [_"I may have invented story points, and if I did, I'm sorry now"_](https://ronjeffries.com/articles/019-01ff/story-points/Index.html), in response to how commonly they are misused.
+The **Lean** alternative is to focus relentlessly on making batch sizes small, stable, and consistent.

-#### Estimation as Commitment
+#### Estimation as commitment

 This is the most common and toxic way managers create unreasonable pressure.
 An estimate is a guess, a statement of probability, at best.
 A commitment is a promise.
 Turning a guess into a promise by default is an act of applying unreasonable and arbitrary load.
 This single act forces teams to cut corners (creating [defects](#defects)), work in unsustainable "crunch" cycles, and ultimately causes burnout.

-#### Hero Culture
+#### Hero culture

 Hero Culture is what happens when chronic overload becomes normal.
 The organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
 The late-night deployment, the weekend fix, the 2am incident save, these become celebrated behaviours.

 Hero Culture is seductive because it feels like excellence.
 But it is actually the loudest symptom of failure: a system that only works when someone suffers.
 And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
 Heroes are not a strength.
 They are a warning sign.

-### The Illusion of Agility
+### The illusion of agility

 These are behaviours that create a false sense of being agile, typically by adopting agile theatre, rituals, or imitative frameworks that _look_ agile but preserve waterfall and batch thinking.

 #### "Scrum-fall"

-This is an anti-pattern disguised as Agile.
+This is waterfall disguised as agile.
 Work piles up at the start of the sprint and testing piles up at the end, creating a mini-waterfall inside timeboxes.
 This guarantees unevenness, reinforces handoffs, and produces the "hurry up and wait" cycle that drives [defects](#defects) and [overprocessing](#overprocessing).
 The countermeasures are practices like **Pair Programming** and **Behaviour-Driven Development**, where building and checking happen together, not in sequence.

 #### SAFe (and the Agile Release Train)